rdegges/rdegges-blog/articles/2011/deploying-django.md

     Lindsay responded:

     Hi Randall!
-I’m the Community Manager at DZone.com and I’d like to discuss our Most Valuable Bloggers program with you.
+I'm the Community Manager at DZone.com and I'd like to discuss our Most Valuable Bloggers program with you.
 It is a free program that promotes quality developer blogs such as this one.
 E-mail me at lgordon {at}
     dzone{dot}com if you are interested!
 I hope to hear from you.